marcduiker/Presentations/README.md

-# Presentations
+# presentations-it
-Public presentations for SUGNL and Tahzoo.
+Public IT related presentations for SUGNL and Tahzoo.
 Presentations are made with reveal.js.